egaruba/Human-Resources-Analytics-Dashboard/README.md

 ## Data Cleaning

+The objective of this data cleaning is to improve the data quality by ensuring the data is accurate, complete, valid, and consistent before the data analysis phase.

+### Data Observation

 Check the first 5 rows to make sure it imported well.
 SELECT *FROM ordersLIMIT 5; [PIC] Checking for missing values.
 SELECT *FROM ordersWHERE rowid IS NULL OR orderid IS NULL OR orderdate IS NULL OR shipdate IS NULL.
 It revealed blank this shows that we have no missing values.
 [PIC]
 Checking for duplicate Row.
 SELECT *FROM ordersWHERE (rowid orderid, orderdate, shipdate, shipmode, customerid, customername, sIN ( SELECT rowid, orderid, orderdate, shipdate, shipmode, customerid, customerna FROM orders GROUP BY rowid, orderid, orderdate, shipdate, shipmode, customerid, customer HAVING COUNT(*) > 1)ORDER BY rowid, orderid; The query returns an empty table, showing there are no duplicate rows.
 [PIC]